Skip to content

 Dani Diamond

-Shooting A Fashion Editorial With Minimal Gear | Dani Diamond
+Shooting a Fashion Editorial with Minimal Gear | Dani Diamond

 A fashion editorial photoshoot sounds like a high-end affair, especially on location.
 And while photoshoots are usually complex on many levels, the photo gear doesn’t have to be.